-Students on probation or dismissal are notified as soon as possible but not later than the end of the following term.
+Students on probation or dismissal status are notified by the Dean of Counseling and Student Support Services as soon as possible, but not later than the end of the following term.

-If you are on academic or progress dismissal, you must see a counselor prior to registering.
+If you are on probation or academic dismissal, you must see a counselor prior to registering.

-Reinstatement for Academic or Progress Dismissal
+Reinstatement for Academic Probation and Dismissal

-A student may appeal his/her dismissal status by completing all of the following required steps towards reinstatement:
+A student may appeal his/her probation 2 or dismissed status by completing the process that applies to their respective status: